 We have then used 2 data science clustering algorithms to classify the results.
 Using the standard clustering algorithms of K-Means and Spectral clustering, the results show 4 clusters.
 However, neither result supports Gartner’s classification of “Leader” status.

-The fact that there is no table with the numerical values, and we have to “guess” what the underlying numbers are is ridiculous, and papers that are published as research aren’t allowed to leave out the numbers.
+There is no table with the numerical values, and we have to “guess” what the underlying numbers are is ridiculous, and papers that are published as research aren’t allowed to leave out the numbers.

 Graphics are supposed to be a guide for readers.
 They are not supposed to eliminate the need to provide the underlying data.
-However, the majority of Gartner customers and readers don’t usually read the research and consider that there are standards that must be applied for something to be called research.
+However, most Gartner customers and readers don’t usually read the research and consider that there are standards that must be applied for something to be called research.
 Therefore, this does not bother them.
 And this is just the beginning of the problems with Gartner’s research output.